The Flintstones (film): Accolades

 O'Donnell won the Golden Raspberry Award for Worst Supporting Actress for her performance in this film.
 The film also won Worst Screenplay and was nominated for two others: Taylor as Golden Raspberry Award for Worst Supporting Actress (the second performance in the film nominated for this award) and for the film as Worst Remake or Sequel.
 At the 1994 Stinkers Bad Movie Awards, the film was nominated for Worst Resurrection of a TV Show and Worst Actress for O'Donnell.
 The film also received four Saturn Award nominations, including Best Fantasy Film, Best Costume Design and Best Supporting Actress for O'Donnell's and Berry's performances.

 Home media

-The film was released on VHS and LaserDisc on November 8, 1994, and on DVD on March 16, 1999.
-It was released on Blu-ray on August 19, 2014.
+The film was released on VHS and LaserDisc on November 8, 1994, by MCA/Universal Home Video.
+It was successful in the home video market, and became the 13th best-selling video of 1995 in the United States.
+It was released on DVD on March 16, 1999, and on Blu-ray on August 19, 2014.
+A limited edition 4K UHD steelbook, including a Blu-ray disc, was released by Shout!
+Factory on June 2, 2026.

 Prequel

 A prequel, The Flintstones in Viva Rock Vegas, was released in 2000.
 The original main cast did not reprise their roles of the characters, though O'Donnell provided the voice of an octopus who gave massages to younger versions of Wilma and Betty.
 Irwin Keyes returned as Joe Rockhead, the only cast member to reprise his role from the first film.
 It received negative reviews and was a box office failure.